packagist/private-packagist-docs/docs/cloud/bitbucket-server-integration-setup.md

 You'll be redirected back to the list of integrations.

-### Share the GitHub Enterprise login link
+### Share the Bitbucket login link

 The final step is sharing your organization-specific login link with your users.
-Look for the "Login link" button next to your newly created GitHub Enterprise integration on the integrations page, and copy the URL.
+Look for the "Login link" button next to your newly created Bitbucket Data Center / Server integration on the integrations page, and copy the URL.

 ![Bitbucket Data Center / Server integrations](/Resources/public/img/docs/integration-setup/cloud/bitbucket-server-05-integrations-overview.png)